-For more information or to get involved with the Academic Advocacy Network, contact UQU Vice President (Student Rights) Brodie Fennel at brodie.fennel@uqu.com.au
+For more information or to get involved with the Academic Advocacy Network, contact UQU Vice President (Student Rights) Kaiyin Wu at kaiyin.wu@ugu.com.au

 How committee meetings work

 Before your first meeting

 The next section will give you an idea of what to expect in your first meeting.
 As you may already know, UQ has quite a complex governance structure and every committee is different.
 The best advice is to talk to someone in your committee before the first meeting (ideally the committee chair, secretary or whoever recruited you).
 Questions to ask may include: